onesimplesong/FeasycomModuleSDK/README.md

 # FeasycomModuleSDK
   Feasycom Module SDK now is available!
+The SDK makes it easier to use a host MCU to communicate with Feasycom's IoT module.

   Feasycom Bluetooth modules including BT826, BT836 are supported.